Krowemoh/node-pick-universe/README.md

 There are two libraries that are needed, libuvic and libffi. libuvic is provided by Rocket and I've added that to the lib folder in this repo.

-Once you have these things, you can then run the following command to build the addon.
+Once you have these things, you can then run the following commands to build the addon.

 ```
+> git clone git@github.com:Krowemoh/node-pick-universe.git
+> cd node-pick-universe
+> npm install
-❯ node-gyp configure build
+> node-gyp configure build
 ```

 Good luck!